wesfly/bevy_fs/README.md

 ## Terrain

-Terrain data will be stored in terrain.json after the first fetch.
+Terrain data will be stored in terrain.json after the first fetch (the game window will be unresponsive while fetching).
 If you want a different location or resolution, you need to delete it and refetch it.

 ## Controls